paulina-biocoder/university-code/README.md

 - Pracownia informatyczna

 # ENG: Univeristy code
-Here you can find all of my university work that I am able to share.
+Here you can find all of my university work and not only, that I am able to share.
 Mostly contains polish explenations, because most classes are in polish.

 Code in classes: